-The first full trading week of 2014 comes to a close with the Dow Jones, S&P 500 and NASDAQ composite lower in early-afternoon trading on Friday.
+The tenth full trading week of 2015 comes to a close with the Dow Jones, S&P 500 and NASDAQ composite all lower in early afternoon trading on Friday.

-The Dow Jones Industrial Average, S&P 500 and the Nasdaq Composite are all flat to slightly higher in the last five days of trading.
+The Dow Jones Industrial Average, S&P 500 and the Nasdaq Composite are all lower in the last five days of trading.

-Crude oil futures are lower so far this week, trading at $48.26 per barrel on Friday afternoon.
+Crude oil futures are significantly lower this week, trading at $45.10 per barrel on Friday afternoon.

-And Gold futures are higher so far this week, trading at $1219.07 an ounce this afternoon.
+And Gold futures are lower this week, trading at $1154.81 an ounce this afternoon.

 Please join us on Monday for the Week Ahead Market Report.

 For MarketNewsVideo.com, I'm Sayoko Murase.